DaleOnRails/CA-Assignment-MH-kit/README.md

 AUTHOR NOTE: DOUBLE CHECK AND UPDATE THIS PROCCESS BEFORE RELEASE!!!!

 # Design and Planning
+Part of the assessment criteria was to implement our understanding of algorithmic thinking applied to programming.
+To do this i have included a control flow digram as part of the software development plan.
+However due to time restraints i have opted to include my initial draft diagram.
+It may not be visually appealing but the logic is there.
+This will soon be updated via using a professional flowchart application by the name of *coggle.*

 # User Stories
 - As a user i want an application that can recommeded a guide of healthy activities to enhance my mood when i am not in the right frame of mind to think of such things myself.